By Top Vein Surgeons Frees You

 Varithena® treatment has been shown to be effective, even when other treatments have failed.
-There are benefits to using Varithena® to treat varicose veins, such as:
+There are benefits to using Varithena® to treat diseased veins, such as:

 Varithena® is a quick and easy procedure that takes less than an hour to perform and is an excellent option for patients who have had previous, unsuccessful saphenous vein treatment results.
 The procedure is provided on an outpatient basis, and allows quick recovery so patients can enjoy minimal down time and no scarring in the treatment area.

 VARITHENA® VEIN REMOVAL RECOVERY